AdobeDocs/commerce-learn.en/help/help-and-support/create-a-support-ticket.md

 * Learn how to log in to Experience League
 * Learn about the dynamic form elements when creating a new support ticket
-* Lean the recommended articles change depending on what information was used in the form
+* Lean how the recommended articles change depending on what information was used in the form
-* Understanding how the placeholder text in the form fields help with understanding the type of information needed for a good support request
+* Understanding how the placeholder text found in the form fields helps with understanding the type of information needed for a good support request

 >[!VIDEO](https://video.tv.adobe.com/v/3433065?learn=on)